onqtam/onqtam.github.io/_posts/2018-04-26-thailand-solo-2018-february.md

 Then I overslept with 2 hours and woke up at 17:00 and she was already waiting for me so I went out instantly and we met at a temple - she was inside and called me when she saw me - she didn't get a sim card so we had no way of contacting each other unless when she had wifi somewhere.
 We had 2 amazing pizzas and walked for a few hours checking out temples.
 Turns out she looked exactly as a Thai and everybody was mistaking her for one - so each time she replied to someone in english they would get confused :D

-We also went to a thai massage where we changed our clothes and laid on cussions on the floor with very dim lighting - not on some tables like human meat :D. The massage was very good and we laughet a lot (especially me since I'm very ticklish).
+We also went to a thai massage where we changed our clothes and laid on cussions on the floor with very dim lighting - not on some tables like human meat :D. The massage was very good and we laughed a lot (especially me since I'm very ticklish).

 So all I can say about our experience is that we both like the movie ["Before Sunrise"](https://www.imdb.com/title/tt0112471/) (where 2 single people meet on a train spontaneously and have a memorable experience together).